 Most urinary tract infections that present are bacterial.
 The main pathogen associated with UTIs is Escherichia coli which is a gram-negative bacterium typically associated with food poisoning.
 Other common microbial organisms that cause UTIs include Staphylococcus saprophyticus, Proteus mirabilis, Klebsiella pneumoniae, and Enterococcus spp.
 A common risk factor for UTIs is derived from indwelling catheters with high rates of infections when used for extended periods.
 Other risk factors include recent use of broad-spectrum antibiotics and frequent or recent sexual activity.
-Older patients are also at increased risk due to difficulties associated with urinary (e.g. BPH, urinary incontinence).
+Older clients are also at increased risk due to difficulties associated with urinary (e.g. BPH, urinary incontinence).

 UTIs are classified based on the location of the infection.
 When the infection occurs in the upper urinary tract (kidneys) it is called pyelonephritis and when it occurs in the lower urinary tract (bladder) it is called cystitis.
 When an infection occurs in these respective regions it triggers inflammation which causes pain which often radiates near the region affected.
 Infections are more common in women due to having a shorter urethra increasing the risk of an infection spreading into the tract.
 It is important to note that if men present with UTIs it is considered complicated – as a result of the fact that men do not tend to have UTIs without anatomical abnormalities (e.g. BPH).
 Pathophysiology is an important understanding as it plays a role in prevention – mentioned later in this nursing care plan for UTI.

 UTIs present with a variety of symptoms including

 Clients presenting with urinary tract infections will require several interventions depending on the severity of the infection.
 It is critical to monitor the following:

 - Worsening or unresolved fever

 - Increased pain